seasonedcc/croods/docs/docs/mainconcepts.md

 </CroodsProvider>
 ```

-On the example above, you would never see the `From Provider` log because `Fetch` is overriding it.
+On the example above, you wouldn't see the `From Provider` log because `Fetch` is overriding it (for everything underneath the `Fetch` itself).

 When the component mounts and the `Fetch` fetches the list with success, you'd see: `From Fetch` log.

 After clicking on the delete button, though, you'd see: `From the action` log but no `From Fetch` because the action takes precedence over the instance.